aflemm/andrew-website/content/curling-survey.md

 ## The Survey

-If the survey is not loading, try [this link](https://docs.google.com/forms/d/e/1FAIpQLSdB741uLXn8_ZBDycsznSjFGL3uUowUGhWtdPRw03KtaiZ0Ng/viewform?usp=sf_link) directly to the google form.
+If you have any trouble with the survey, try [this link](https://docs.google.com/forms/d/e/1FAIpQLSdB741uLXn8_ZBDycsznSjFGL3uUowUGhWtdPRw03KtaiZ0Ng/viewform?usp=sf_link) directly to the google form.

 If you know other coaches who may be interested in taking the survey, please share this link with them too.

 If you have any questions, or want to chat in more detail, my email address is [contact@andrewflemming.net](mailto:contact@andrewflemming.net).
 I'd love to hear from you.